alexmartinio/vmsuperhub-smnp/README.md

 "BssSSID","1.3.6.1.4.1.4115.1.20.1.1.3.22.1.2
 ```

-Other OIDs can be captured while browsing the web interface.
+Other OIDs can be captured while browsing the web interface (also see MIBs).

+This could also be useful for pulling stats out for monitoring purposes, and graphing the data with something like Grafana.

 #### How to